Haschtl/ModernWebsocketClient/README.md

-# OpenSource Websocket Client
+# OpenSource Websocket Client v1.0
-## v1.0

 ## Description

+- This is an **OpenSource **project - so everyone is welcome to make further improvements (issues, feature requests, pull requests, ...).
+- This is a simple WebsocketClient-Application with Input-Completition and some small nice features.
+You can use SecureWebsockets (SSL) or normal Websockets.
+- Currently, you can only connect to one server at a time.

+## Installation

+- Download the latest version for your system in the Release-Section
+- Soon there will be an Android-App in the PlayStore
+- This app is also hosted on firebase: [https://modern-websocket-client.web.app](WebsocketClient WebApp)

 ## Setup this project

-Prerequirements: You need to have Ionic 4 installed
+**Prerequirements**: You need to have Ionic 4 installed

 If you want build this Websocket Client by your own, you need to follow these steps:

 1. Clone this repository and go to it's directory
 2. Execute `npm install` to install the dependencies
 3. Run local server with `ionic serve`

 ## Build
-To build this App for any system you need to build it with ionic first 'ionic build --release'
+To build this App for any system you need to build it with ionic first

+'ionic build --release'

 The output will be in the "build" folder.

 ### Build for the Web
 The build-process for the web is already finished.
 You just need the "build" folder.

 Go into the "build" folder and execute `serve -p 8050` to run the App at port 8050.

 ### Build for Android
-Prerequirements: You need to have Android Studio installed You need to add Android with capacitor only once:
+**Prerequirements**: You need to have Android Studio installed

+You need to add Android with capacitor only once:

 `ionic capacitor add android`

 Then you can copy the build to AndroidStudio

 `ionic capacitor copy android`

-After this you need to open Android Studio and build the apk `npx cap open android`
+After this you need to open Android Studio and build the apk

+`npx cap open android`

 ### Build for Windows, Linux, Mac with electron
-Prerequirements: You need electron installed
+**Prerequirements**: You need electron installed

 You need to add Electron with capacitor only once:

 `ionic capacitor add electron`

 Copy your build to electron: `npx cap copy`